charithharshana/aiFiverr/README.md

 3. **Generate Replies**: Click "Generate Reply" on chat inputs
 4. **Analyze Messages**: Click the 🤖 icon on messages for analysis
 5. **Create Proposals**: Use "Generate Proposal" on project briefs
+6. **Text Selection AI**: Select any text to see floating AI action icon

 ### Keyboard Shortcuts
 - `Ctrl+Shift+A`: Open floating AI assistant

 ### Advanced Features

+#### Text Selection AI (NEW!)
+Select any text on Fiverr pages to instantly access AI tools:
+1. **Select Text**: Highlight any message, project brief, or content
+2. **Floating Icon**: Green action icon appears near your selection
+3. **AI Menu**: Click icon to see available AI prompts
+4. **Process & Insert**: AI generates response you can edit and insert

+Perfect for:
+- Analyzing client messages for tone and intent
+- Translating and explaining foreign language text
+- Generating professional responses to inquiries
+- Summarizing long project descriptions
+- Creating proposals based on brief requirements

 #### Knowledge Base Variables
 Set up variables in Settings > Knowledge Base: